Grad School Projects

 I came to the Cary Institute

 The goal was for me to get everything ready for a field experiment that we were going to set up in Baltimore.
-In a couple of different streams that were part of the Baltimore Ecosystem Study.
+In a couple of different streams that were monitored as part of the Baltimore Ecosystem Study.
 This was a pivot from my original project, which was supposed to focus primarily on field-applied biosolids.
 However, the prospect of studying the impact of humans on vital ecosystem processes was exciting.

 I stayed at an empty cabin

-By the end of the week, we got together with a couple of other scientists from the institute to make the long drive from Millbrook NY to Baltimore Maryland.
+By the end of the week, we got together with a couple of other scientists from the institute to make the drive from Millbrook NY to Baltimore Maryland.

 The goal of my project was to better understand the impact of human activity (measured by a list of different chemicals) on freshwater microbial communities and their activity.

-I woke up the following morning after arriving in Baltimore.
+I woke up the morning after arriving in Baltimore.
 It was my 25th birthday and I was standing in shallow water.
 I was here doing exactly what I felt like I should be doing.

 This was at a time of my life when I did not question where I was supposed to be or what I was supposed to be doing.
 Years later I would lose myself again and forget this feeling.